gsprasannabalaji/gsprasannabalaji/README.md

 ## What I Do:
 - 💻 Software Engineering: Crafting clean, efficient code and architecting robust software solutions.
-- 🌐 Web Development: Building dynamic web applications with cutting-edge technologies.
+- 🌐 Web Development: Building scalable responsive web applications with cutting-edge technologies.
 - 🚀 Continuous Learning: Always eager to expand my knowledge and embrace new technologies and methodologies.

 ## My Skills